 Your options include swiping, then inserting the chip and repeating three times.
 Some merchants allow this.
 Another option is cleaning the chip on the spot, which you can do by rubbing the chip with a dollar bill.
 If the chip is just dirty, which is the most common problem, this will usually clean it enough that it will work, even if it gets you funny looks.

 Chips are a new security feature, but it’s hard to appreciate them when a broken chip keeps you from completing your purchase.
 It happened to a longtime friend, and another friend of his provided a solution.
 I had to share it, because I know it will happen to others.

-Go ahead and swipe like you normally would.
+To work around a credit card chip not working, do this: Go ahead and swipe like you normally would.
 Then when the machine prompts you, insert the chip.
 Wait and let it fail.
 Pull the card and reinsert the chip.
 Wait and let it fail.
 Reinsert a third time.
 Let it fail again.
 Usually after three failures with the chip, the machine lets you swipe.

 This workaround isn’t ideal, but it can get you out of a bind.
 Remember this trick for the next time you get stuck.
 It can save the embarrassment becoming a deadbeat and having to leave without your purchase.

 And if you happen to be in line behind someone and the chip won’t work on their card, make the world a better place.
 Mention this trick to the person in line and to the cashier.
 You’ll save both of them a lot of needless embarrassment and hassle, and you’ll save everyone in line some time.
 Everyone wins.

 This is a temporary workaround, of course.

 A quick fix with a dollar bill for a credit card chip not working